-The Philippine Accrediting Association of Schools, Colleges and Universities (PAASCU) granted Level II Reaccredited Status to Bachelor of Nursing program until 2016.
-Last September 22-23, 2016, the PAASCU conducted a Level II Resurvey visit results of which is still to be issued.
+The Philippine Accrediting Association of Schools, Colleges and Universities (PAASCU) granted Level II Reaccredited Status to Bachelor of Nursing program until 2021.

 Bachelor of Science in Business Administration was awarded Center of Development by the Commission on Higher Education until December 2018.